-o It should be noted that MY 2022 was the first year for the Advance Care Planning measure as a separate measure, broken off from the Care for Older Adults measure, with some specification changes.
-The MY 2022 rate was notably lower than the CHC-MCO mean and weighted average, which indicates an opportunity for improvement.
+- The Transitions of Care Receipt of Discharge Information (Total), although significantly improved compared to MY 2021, was 18.1 percentage points below the weighted average which demonstrates an opportunity for improvement. - o It should be noted that the MY 2022 was the first year for the Advance Care Planning measure as a separate measure, broken off from the Care for Older Adults measure, with some specification changes which accounts for the N/As presented in the table below.